Low Number Whale Plate Auction

 Can I gift or transfer my plate to another person?

 Yes.
 If you are the winning bidder for a license plate configuration, you are allowed to transfer the plate configuration to any person of your choosing upon the completion of the payment as long as the person's car is registered in Massachusetts.
-To do this, you must write a letter assigning the plate to the other person and that person must present the letter to the RMV when registering with the new plate.
+To do this, you must write a letter assigning the plate to the other person and that person must send the letter to the RMV when registering with the new plate.

 If I am purchasing the plate as a gift, whose name do I enter on the form?